 Toys with Projectiles

 Just like Ralphie’s Red Ryder BB gun, toys that feature projectiles can be very dangerous for kids.
-Toy guns, water balloon launchers, toy archery sets, can cause accidents and injuries that can impair or permanently damage a person’s eyesight.
+Toy guns, water balloon launchers, and toy archery sets can cause accidents and injuries that can serious blunt trauma or permanently damage a person’s eyesight.
 Whether these projectiles are plastic pellets, foam darts, fake arrows, or whatever else, they’re definitely not something you want to end up in anyone’s eye.

-In December 2015, the American Academy of Ophthalmology warned specifically against these kinds of toys, stating that eye injuries caused by toy guns amongst children had risen over 500%(opens in a new tab) in recent years.
-These injuries included corneal abrasions, or scratches on the front of the eye, as well as hyphema, an eye injury typically caused by blunt trauma wherein blood pools in front of the eye.
-In the worst cases, toy guns led to blindness or even the loss of an eye.
+In December 2015, the American Academy of Ophthalmology warned specifically against these kinds of toys, stating that toy-related eye injuries, especially toy guns, had risen over 500% in recent years.
+These injuries included corneal abrasions or scratches on the front of the eye, as well as hyphema, an eye injury typically caused by blunt trauma wherein blood pools in front of the eye.
+In the worst cases, even toy guns led to permanent vision loss or even the loss of an eye.

 Sharp, Pointy Toys